shinnosukeono/shinnosukeono.github.io/content/post/pyvista/index.md

 ---
-title: Favourite Python Library of 2020
+title: Favourite Tool/Package of 2020

 subtitle: ''

 # Summary for listings and search engines
-summary: An introduction to my favourite python package for 2020.
+summary: An introduction to my favourite tool or package for 2020.

 # Link this post with a project
 projects: []